GSA-TTS/usagov-benefits-eligibility/README.md

   + Federalist's setting `x-frame-options: SAMEORIGIN` prevents this design.
   + Additional mitigations are provided via the `iframe` `allow` feature policy.
   + A subdomain might be a further mitigation however this feature is deprecated.
+ + Rules engine is in a seperate github (repo)[https://github.com/GSA/usagov-benefits-eligibility-rules].

 ```
  %% Rules Engine Overview Diagram
 graph LR